yoyowallet/yoflow/README.md

     )
     name = models.CharField(max_length=256)
     state = models.IntegerField(choices=STATES, default=DRAFT)

-    class Meta:
-        # create permission for each state, skip if permissions not required
-        permissions = permissions(STATES)
 ```

 Create a `flows.py` module and define state transitions for our model: